 Eventually in 1987 I had my Praktica MTL3, with a Pentacon 50mm lens, and a Helios 135mm telephoto.
 I loved that thing and I learnt so much using it.
 It went on holiday, in my garden, and took a heck of a load of photos.
 It eventually died in 2009.
 Not bad really… It now decorates a shelf in my son’s bedroom.

 Time went by, and I was still taking photographs, moved over to France, and digital came along… In 2003 I was given a little Canon compact as payment for a website I did for a friend.
 So, I used, and used , and used it… It died in 2010 or 2011… My daughter started taking photos with it… I’ve had a couple of bridge cameras, and then wondered if I could still use a “real” camera.

 The answer was yes, and I got back into film photography… Again… Started by doing colour, and I seem to have acquired a certain number of cameras, from various periods, going from the 50s right up to the 80s.
 I have SLRs, compacts, medium format cameras, and a Soviet rangefinder.
 They are a real joy to use.

 As far as digital is concerned, I still have my bridge cameras, and my daughter uses my Sony HX300.
 My favourite camera has to be the Fujifilm X100F which is the perfect link to my old film cameras.
-I’ve also gone the whole hog and have a Canon 6D Mark II.
-For the Canon I have a 50mm F1.8, a telephoto zoom 75-300 F 4/5.6, and a wide angle zoom 16-35 F4.
+I also have a Canon 6d Mark ii and various lenses.

 But these cameras are nothing more than tools to capture an image.
 Nothing more than a way to capture what my eye can see at any one given time, and then share it.